mylonasc/starter-academic/content/post/european_elec_grid/index.md

 **Day-Ahead Market:** This market operates on a 24-hour cycle where participants (electricity producers, suppliers, and traders) submit their bids and offers for for price per MWh, per time slot (mostly 1h in Europe), for consumption during the next day.
 The day-ahead market, is also referred to as the "spot" market (which is a bit confusing, since one could argue that day-ahead traded electricity, is essentially a short-term future contract!).

-The market clears through an optimization process that involves a solution to the so-called Optimal Power Flow (OPF) problem, which calculates the most efficient distribution of electricity, taking into account grid constraints and the merit order curve (where the cheapest energy sources are used first and the highest bidders are satisfied first).
+The market clears through a special optimization process that which calculates the most efficient distribution of electricity, taking into account grid constraints, the merit order curve (where the cheapest energy sources are used first), and market coupling.

 In the "zonal" pricing implemented in Europe, for each bidding zone, the same price (the **clearing price**) is given for all consumers and producers.
 Interestingly, this incentivizes the producers to bid the lowest price they can produce at, since they will get paid with the Market Clearing Price (MCP), which can only be equal or higher if their bids were accepted.